-The ground-level entrance is pretty slick with the pulsating W logo on the wall and lifts which whisk you to the 6th floor foyer.
+The ground-level entrance is pretty slick with the pulsating W logo on the wall and lifts which whisk you to the 6th-floor foyer.
 As usual you are greeted by good-looking over-polite staff who are always happy to help (how they train these people to be in a constant good mood I don’t know).

-W Marvelous Suite – with floor to ceiling views of Victoria Harbour and a fresh modern interior it doesn’t get much better than this.
-At first I found the lack of light switches a bit perplexing but it turns out that from the bedside table console you can simply select Day, Night or Dream and the lighting adjusts automatically.
+W Marvelous Suite – with floor-to-ceiling views of Victoria Harbour and a fresh modern interior it doesn’t get much better than this.
+At first, I found the lack of light switches a bit perplexing but it turns out that from the bedside table console you can simply select Day, Night or Dream and the lighting adjusts automatically.

 The lounge area is extremely comfortable and has a 52″ LCD HDTV with 5.1 surround sound to keep you entertained if the view gets boring (it doesn’t).
-The sofa can easily double as a bed which is probably a blasphemous thing to say in a 5 star hotel but it was perfectly comfortable for me!
+The sofa can easily double as a bed which is probably a blasphemous thing to say in a 5-star hotel but it was perfectly comfortable for me!

 I named this view “fisherman’s prerogative” for reasons I’ll leave you to work out – not a bad view from the bathroom!
 It was fascinating to watch the container ships being unloaded and the ferries leaving from central piers to the outlying islands.
 Next to this was an invigorating “rain shower” with nozzles to clean you from just about every angle.

 On the 76th floor was probably the best feature of the hotel – one of the world’s highest rooftop infinity pools.
-With stunning panoramic views of the city below, and the illusion of the water extending to kiss the horizon, it makes for an extremely impressive view.
+With stunning panoramic views of the city below and the illusion of the water extending to kiss the horizon, it makes for an extremely impressive view.

 A beautiful mosaic wall on one side captures the surreal art-deco aesthetic of the hotel.
 Amazingly both times I visited there were only a handful of people present, hard to believe considering the hotel was fully booked apparently.

-I imagine quite a feat of structural engineering was required to support a 25 meter pool this high up.
-It would have been cooler without the glass screen but then again I doubt the hotels insurance would stretch to drunk party-goers and suicidal business men diving off the side.
+I imagine quite a feat of structural engineering was required to support a 25-meter pool this high up.
+It would have been cooler without the glass screen but then again I doubt the hotel’s insurance would stretch to drunk party-goers and suicidal businessmen diving off the side.

 We were lucky with the weather – it had been raining almost non-stop the prior week.
 I dread to imagine how much the apartments opposite must cost.
-I don’t know any other city in the world which has been built-up so densely and high.
+I don’t know any other city in the world which has been built up so densely and high.

-For those looking for something a bit more steamy there was a hot jacuzzi at one end also.
+For those looking for something a bit more steamy, there was a hot jacuzzi at one end also.
 Shame about the obstructed view but you can’t have everything I suppose 😉 It must be a bit gruelling for workers in the opposite ICC tower.

-Above is my favorite photo of the stay – imagine waking up to this view every day.
+Above is my favourite photo of the stay – imagine waking up to this view every day.
 I sat at the desk looking out over the water to watch the sunset that evening.
 Simply stunning.
 It was also fun to play with the automatic blackout curtains!